-2.3.4 Transitional areas between high bog and surrounding mineral soils (includes cutover areas)
+2.3.4 Transitional areas between high bog and adjacent mineral soils (including cutover areas)

 Transitional zones between raised bogs and surrounding mineral soils are typically cutover bog and drained lagg zones.
-The maintenance / restoration of these areas will help to maintain hydrological integrity of ARB and DRB, and support a diversity of other wetland habitats (e.g. wet woodland, swamp and fen) as well as species that they sustain.
+The maintenance / restoration of these areas will help to maintain hydrological integrity of the high bog and support a diversity of other wetland habitats (e.g. wet woodland, swamp and fen) as well as species that they sustain.
 In some cases, these areas may assist in reducing further losses of ARB / DRB on the high bog and in time could develop into active peat forming habitats (including ARB - see Section 2.1 above).
 These transitional zones, once restored, can provide ecosystem services through flood attenuation and water purification to downstream areas and potentially increase the carbon storage / sink function of the bog.
-The estimated extent of such transitional areas within the SAC network is 3,000ha (DAHG 2014).
 The national target for these transitional areas is to maintain / restore semi-natural habitats with high water levels around as much of the bog margins as necessary.